 The City of Nomads exhibit in partnership with Rural Urban Framework at The University of Hong Kong is one of the 11 installations within the opening exhibition Fear and Love: Reactions to a Complex World.
 The exhibit shows how the ger areas are an intersection between rural and urban.

-An interdisciplinary team of students from the course Design for Extreme Affordability researched and developed an innovative solution to affordably keeping a ger warm.
+A team of students from Stanford University's d.school course Design for Extreme Affordability researched and developed the HubCap, an innovative and low-cost product to reduce heat loss in gers.